What is a DHI Hair Transplant?

 Pre-Made Recipient Sites & Using Dull Implanter Pens

 Grafts can be reinserted into the scalp with “pre-made” holes or recipient sites created by a needle.
 This technique generally occurs in 2 stages.
 The first stage involves the surgeon creating holes, or “recipient sites,” using a needle or blade.
 These sites are made at a specific angle and direction to match the existing hair.
 A Surgeon, nurse or hair technician then comes and places the extracted grafts into each of these sites using a dull implanter pen in the second stage.
+They are still able to control the direction and angle of the re-implantation to ensure hair grows our naturally.

 How Do Implanter Pens Work?